Genetic Testing for Longevity: What Science Actually Says

 The heritability question

-Research suggests genetics account for about 20-30% of lifespan variation.
+Research suggests genetics account for about 20 to 30% of lifespan variation.
 That's significant but far from deterministic.
-The remaining 70-80% comes from environment, lifestyle, and luck.
+The remaining 70 to 80% comes from environment, lifestyle, and luck.
 You can't change your genes, but you have enormous influence over the majority of factors that determine how you age.

 Interestingly, genetic influence on lifespan increases with age.
 If you make it to 90, your genes probably had more to do with it than if you make it to 70.
 The genetic "survivors" are increasingly selected for as age increases.